CoinAlpha/basket-protocol/README.md

 **[Basket Factory](contracts/BasketFactory.sol)**

 Contract that allows Arrangers to construct new ERC20 token portfolios by creating new Basket Contracts.
-When constructing new basekts, Arrangers specify tokens and weights, creating a "template" for minting new Basket tokens from that basket.
+When constructing new baskets, Arrangers specify tokens and weights, creating a "template" for minting new Basket tokens from that basket.

 **[Basket Registry](contracts/BasketRegistry.sol)**